boozie4/GithubProject/Files/Assignment3.md

  14. **Make some changes in your repo and using the command line to sync those changes with your remote repo.
 Show the results.**
  * Image is stored in the Screenshots  folder as "TerminalSyncResults.png".

+ ## Branches
+ 15. **How do you view the local and the remote branches for your repositories?**
+ * To see a list of local branches, a developer would use the command "git branch".
+The current branch will be marked with an asterisk.
+ * To see the remote branches, a developer would use the command "git branch -r".
+ * To see both remote and local branches at the same time, a developer would use the command "git brand -a".